Leader of the Opposition (United Kingdom): Leaders of the opposition 1830–1937

 The Liberal Party was formally founded in 1859, replacing the Whig Party as one of the two leading parties.
 With increasing party discipline it became easier to define the principal opposition party and the leaders of the opposition.

 The last overall leader of the opposition to have led it from the House of Lords was the Earl of Rosebery.
 He resigned as such in November 1896.
 Lord Rosebery had been Liberal prime minister from 1894 to 1895.

-The Parliament Act 1911 removed the legislative veto from the House of Lords to permit the welfare-state forming Liberal legislation to be enacted by the Commons, the People's Budget and any future Money Bills without any input from the Lords.
-This therefore entrenched the de facto position that there could only be one true leader of the opposition and in effect clarified in which house that leader would need to sit.
+The Parliament Act 1911 removed the legislative veto from the House of Lords to permit the welfare-state forming Liberal legislation, the People's Budget, and any future money bills to be enacted by the Commons without any input from the Lords.
+This, therefore, entrenched the de facto position that there could only be one true leader of the opposition and in effect clarified in which house that leader would need to sit.
 From this point, all leaders of the opposition in the House of Commons would thus be overall leaders of the opposition.

-In 1915 the Liberal, Conservative and Labour parties formed a coalition.
-The Irish Parliamentary Party did not join the government but were by and large not in opposition to it.
-As almost nobody in the Parliament could be said to be in opposition to the coalition, the leaderships of the opposition in both Houses fell vacant.
+In 1915 the Liberal, Conservative and Labour parties formed a wartime coalition.
+The Irish Parliamentary Party did not join the government but were by and large not in opposition to it (seeking change through constitutional means, they were not responsible for the 1916 Easter Rising).
+As almost nobody in the Parliament could be said to be in opposition to the coalition, the leadership of the opposition in both Houses fell vacant.

-Sir Edward Carson, the leading figure among the Irish Unionist part of the Conservative and Unionist Party, resigned from the coalition ministry on 19 October 1915.
-He then became the leader of those Unionists who were not members of the government, effectively leader of the opposition in the Commons.
+Sir Edward Carson, the leading figure among the Irish Unionist Alliance (who were previously allied with the Conservatives), resigned from the coalition ministry on 19 October 1915.
+He then became the leader of those Irish Unionists who were not members of the government, effectively the leader of the opposition in the Commons.

 The party situation changed in December 1916: a leading Liberal, David Lloyd George, formed a coalition with the support of a section of "Coalition Liberal", Conservative and Labour parties.
 The Leader of the Liberal Party, H. H. Asquith, and most of his leading colleagues left the government and took up seats on the opposition side of the House of Commons.
-Asquith was recognised as the leader of the opposition.
+Asquith was recognized as the leader of the opposition.
 He retained that post until he was defeated in the 1918 United Kingdom general election.
-Although Asquith continued to be the leader of the Liberal Party, as he was not a member of the House of Commons he was not eligible to be leader of the opposition until returned in the 1920 Paisley by-election.
+Although Asquith continued to be the leader of the Liberal Party, as he was not a member of the House of Commons he was not eligible to be the leader of the opposition until returned in the 1920 Paisley by-election.